towed-imagery-field-manual/towed-imagery-field-manual.github.io/index.md

 <div class="tiles">
 <div class="tile">
   <h2 class="post-title">Location</h2>
   <p class="post-excerpt">We are based at the University of Western Australia.
-Our research team are part of the [School of Biological Sciences](http://www.science.uwa.edu.au/schools/biological-sciences) and the [Oceans Graduate School](http://handbooks.uwa.edu.au/units?section=unitcode&faccode=60&deptcode=01470), and we are members of the [Oceans Institute](http://www.oceans.uwa.edu.au).<br><br>We are located in the newly established <a href="http://www.oceans.uwa.edu.au/collaborations/iomrc"> Indian Ocean Marine Research Centre</a> on the UWA campus.</p>
+Our research team are part of the <a href="http://www.science.uwa.edu.au/schools/biological-sciences"> School of Biological Sciences</a> and the <a href="http://handbooks.uwa.edu.au/units?section=unitcode&faccode=60&deptcode=01470"> Oceans Graduate School</a>, and we are members of the < a href="http://www.oceans.uwa.edu.au"> Oceans Institute</a>.<br><br>We are located in the newly established <a href="http://www.oceans.uwa.edu.au/collaborations/iomrc"> Indian Ocean Marine Research Centre</a> on the UWA campus.</p>
 </div><!-- /.tile -->

 <div class="tile">